Wooclap: a Digital Voting System

 - Technical manual

-- In order to make teachers discover Wooclap and to help them to take control of the tool, open training sessions are organized by the Wooclap team, in the form of online webinars.
-When training sessions are organized, you will be informed here.
+- In order to make teachers discover Wooclap and to help them to take control of the tool, open training sessions are organized regularly by the Wooclap team, in the form of online webinars.
+When a training is organised, you can register via this page.

 - Watch this 6-minute instruction video to find out how to efficiently use Wooclap in your lectures.